chiedo/python-selenium-starter/README.md

 ```
 You can add more tests by adding modules to the tests directory.
 Copy the structure in the examples and your tests
 should be executed automagically by the above.
+You will likely want to update the data in the config.py directory.
+But should not need to update anything in the
+run.py file unless you are applying a general fix.

 Run the following to see all the possible arguments
 ```